Skeletal sarcoidosis is an uncommon manifestation of sarcoidosis.

 Osseous involvement may be more common in black patients 10.

 Patient's with large bone lesions and vertebral lesions may become symptomatic.
-The exact symptoms may vary dependent on site.
+The exact symptoms may vary depending on site.
 It may be accompanied by lupus pernio (chronic, predominantly facial skin lesion resembling frostbite 11) or other types of infiltrative skin lesions 10.

 Primary skeletal involvement without other organ involvement is extremely rare 3.
 Approximately 80-90% patients have concurrent pulmonary involvement 6.